This Q&A is now read-only

-- In order to ask a question, you must be logged under a RobotEvents account that is either an Event Partner, or a Primary, Secondary, or Financial Contact for a team that is registered in the current VGOC season.
+- In order to ask a question, you must be logged in under a RobotEvents account that is either an Event Partner, or a Primary, Secondary, or Financial Contact for a team that is registered in the current VRC season.

 - If you wish to ask a question but are not one of these, check with your teacher or other team leader responsible for managing the team account.
 If you are a volunteer, such as a Head Referee, check with the Event Partner for the event at which you are volunteering.

-- If you are the Primary Contact and have any questions about this process, please contact firstname.lastname@example.org.
+- If you are the Primary Contact and have any questions about this process, please contact your REC Foundation Manager or email@example.com.

-Read and search the game documents before posting.
+1. Read and search the manual before posting.

-Quote the applicable rule from the VEX GO Challenge Game Documents in your question.
+3. Quote the applicable rule from the latest version of the manual in your question.

 - If you have three questions on three separate topics, please, make three separate posts.
 This may seem like extra work, but it makes it much easier for the community to find specific topics later.
 If you have multiple questions that are all highly related, then feel free to ask them all as part of one post, but please bear in mind point 5: